jsuarezruiz/forms-gtk-progress/Getting-Started.md

 **Install the latest version of Mono**

-Mono is a cross- platform, open source .Net platform.To build Xamarin.Forms under Linux, you need to have a recent version of Mono installed.
+Mono is a cross-platform, open source .Net platform.To build Xamarin.Forms under Linux, you need to have a recent version of Mono installed.
 You can find a great [installation instructions](http://www.mono-project.com/docs/getting-started/install/linux/) for many popular Linux distros.

 Once you have your package manager configured for the Mono repository, install the `mono-devel` package, for example on ubuntu: